 Works of Fiction

-Why I wrote these books
+Why I wrote fiction

-The "Luna Rising" saga (which started as the "Circle of Conversation") is a plunge in the past of Sicily, a fascinating island I have come to know intimately over the years (my husband is Sicilian).
+For example, the "Luna Rising" saga which I started writing in the early 2000s (first title "The Circle of Conversation") is a plunge in the past of Sicily, a fascinating island I have come to know intimately over the years (my husband is Sicilian).

 Yet it is much more than a romp through History, it is an exploration of our genetic inheritance, and the possibility that our destiny is more shaped by nature than nurture - in other words, that we have genetically inherited the traits that characterize us.
-At one point in the book, considerations of epigenetics are brought forward, and they reflect my own research and meditations on the subject.
+At one point in the book, considerations of epigenetics are brought forward, and they reflect my own research on the subject.

 You need to figure out what you will do with the rest of your life - almost as long as the first part of your life.
 The temptation is great, as in the case of my main character, to try out something you have never done before, even something unexpected for those who've known you all your life, like, in his case, painting (that is what I did the first few years after retirement).
 But suddenly, and to your complete surprise, you find that society is against you; ours is a culture fixated on youth, and if you try an entirely new career at 60 or 65, good luck to you!
 The best that can happen is that people will think that you're into a new "hobby" - right, you're retired after all, you can't be serious about working, can you?

-"Gateway to Forever": that's my most recent book and it is by far my most speculative piece.
+"Gateway to Forever": that book was written in the early 2010s and it is probably my most speculative piece.

 I take a hard look at the current trends that shape our society - rising income inequality, climate change, increasing political instability and failed states - and project those trends into the future.
 What do I get?
 The world 200 years from now.